We found 15 neurologists near South Charleston, WV.

-Dr. Surya Gupta's area of specialization is neurodevelopmental disabilities.
-His training includes a residency program at Lincoln Medical and Mental Health Center.
+Dr. Surya Gupta's medical specialty is neurodevelopmental disabilities.
+Dr. Gupta's medical residency was performed at Lincoln Medical and Mental Health Center.

 Conditions / Treatments